 Further information for public interest disclosure coordinators

-Resources for PID coordinators, including online training modules and guidance materials on receiving, notifying and dealing with public interest disclosures, are available from IBAC website If you would like to discuss the role of the PID Coordinator during investigations, please contact or .
+Resources for PID coordinators, including online training modules and guidance materials on receiving, notifying and dealing with public interest disclosures, are available from IBAC website If you would like to discuss the role of the PID Coordinator during investigations, please contact email@example.com or 1800 469 359.

 This document is intended as a guide only.
 For this reason the information contained herein should not be relied on as legal advice or regarded as a substitute for legal advice in individual cases.
 To the maximum extent permitted by the law, the Local Government Inspectorate is not liable to you for any loss or damage suffered as a result of reliance on this document.
 For the most up-to-date versions of cited Acts, please refer to .